-It has been an ongoing battle in the recent times that who is better — PC gamers or console gamers.
-And now, mobile gaming has added to the list.
+It has been an ongoing battle in recent times about who is better — PC gamers or console gamers.
+And now, mobile gaming has been added to the list.

-We’ve all seen the memes depicting how advanced and geeky PC gamers are or how casual and non-competitive console gamers are or how mobile gamers are amateur mobile gamers.
+We’ve all seen memes depicting how advanced and geeky PC gamers are or how casual and non-competitive console gamers are, or how mobile gamers are amateur mobile gamers.

-Well in this post we break down all barriers separating these three genres of gaming and help you decide what’s best for you.
+In this post, we break down all barriers separating these three gaming genres and help you decide what’s best for you.

-Selecting which platform you want to game on can seem intimidating, but it’s actually quite simple.
-There are a number of factors which can influence what platform you play on.
+Selecting which platform you want to game on can seem intimidating, but it’s simple.
+There are several factors which can influence what platform you play on.

 Let’s take a look into what separates these three genres of gaming.